 Practice Descending Skills

-I’ll be 60 years old this year (next month, actually) and I still love going downhill fast.
+I’m in my 60’s and I still love going downhill fast.
 I don’t take as many risks as I did in my 20s and 30s, but I’m comfortable with speed and confident in my judgement and skills.
 Tour de France commentators like to exclaim that riders are taking big risks on the descents, but most of the time the riders wouldn’t consider it particularly risky.
 They’ve normalized descending at that speed through years of practice, not the recklessness of youth.
 Older riders tend to prioritize safety over speed, because we have a different perspective on risk and consequences.
 But, despite decades of experience, many become overly cautious going downhill.

 Getting to the summit of a climb should be the hard part, and the descent should be stress-free, fun, and free speed.
 If you’re anxious about descending or riding your brakes all the way down, it’s time for a skills clinic.
 Golfers take lessons, and so do skiers, even after decades in their respective sports.
 A refresher course on descending can do wonders for your confidence and comfort, which reduces stress.
 Increased speed isn’t even the goal; it’s a fun byproduct.